Infineon/mtb-wifi-mfg-tester/README.md

 The wl tool binaries for testing the WLAN firmware are also included in this application repository.

+Wifi-Mfg-Tester v4.0.0:

+- Makefile and other changes to make it Compatible with MTB 3.0
+- BSP 4.X Targets required for the applications
+- This version of application is not backward compatible with MTB 2.4

 Wifi-Mfg-Tester v3.3.0:

 - Minor compiler warning fixed.